 This indicates the end of a call.
 Here, the app will be notified of the instruction by ending the session ID.

-“The end executes the react native video calling app with endless connections”
+“The end executes the react native video chat app with endless connections”

 Once all the above steps have been performed as per the instructions, the user will be able to have a fully functional React Native video chat app.
 However, CONTUS MirrorFly makes the entire process the most simple and easy one with it’s highly interactive SDKs and guided documentations.